Gare du Nord

-The Gare du Nord (/fr/; North station), officially Paris-Nord, is one of the seven large mainline railway station termini in Paris, France.
-The station is served by trains that run between the capital and northern France via the Paris–Lille railway, as well as to international destinations in Belgium, Germany, the Netherlands and the United Kingdom.
-Located in the northern part of Paris near the Gare de l'Est in the 10th arrondissement, the Gare du Nord offers connections with several urban transport lines, including Paris Métro, RER and buses.
-It is the busiest railway station in Europe by total passenger numbers.
-In 2015, the Gare du Nord saw more than 700,000 passengers per day.
+The Gare du Nord (/fr/; North Station), officially Paris-Nord, is one of the seven large mainline railway station termini in Paris, France, and Europe's busiest railway station.

+Gare du Nord is the Paris terminal station of the Eurostar network and serves international destinations in Belgium, Germany, the Netherlands, and the United Kingdom as well as northern France and the northern outskirts of Paris.
+Located in the northern part of Paris together with nearby Gare de l'Est in the 10th arrondissement, the Gare du Nord offers connections with several urban transport lines, including Paris Métro, RER and RATP buses.